loyola-chicago-english/graduate-handbook/handbook.md

 The M.A. is designed so that a full-time student can complete requirements in a year and a half of study --- Fall, Spring, one summer course, and the following Fall with a degree conferral in December.
 Part-time students must complete all requirements for the degree within four years.
 After five years, the student may continue only by special action of the Dean of the Graduate School.

-## Application for Degree

-It is the exclusive responsibility of all graduate students to inform the Graduate School office of their intention to graduate with an M.A. degree.
-Once you have determined when you will receive your degree (e.g., August, December or May), you must apply for graduation through [LOCUS].
-The Graduate School sets the deadlines (typically December 1 for a May degree, February 1 for an August degree, and August 1 for a December degree).
-Check the Graduate School's list of [Key Dates and Deadlines].

-After completing courses and passing the exam, you will be certified for a degree.
-As we have only one ceremony per year when students "walk," August and December degree students walk in the May ceremony the following year.

 # The Doctor of Philosophy Program